HOW TO PLAN YOUR 3 DAYS IN CHICAGO

 Wrigley Field was built in 1914 and is home to the Chicago Cubs.
-The field is surrounded by restaurants, bars, and stores, so there’s something for even those who aren’t baseball fans.
+Restaurants, bars, and stores surround the field, so there’s something for even those who aren’t baseball fans.

 This lounge plays jazz and blues into the late night and is the perfect way to cap off your night.

-The ambience will remind you of the 1930s and 1940s, and you’ll love the energy here.
-Fair warning though, there is a cover charge and the bar only takes cash.
-So, plan ahead and visit an ATM before stopping here for your nightcap.
+The ambiance will remind you of the 1930s and 1940s, and you’ll love the energy here.
+Fair warning, though, there is a cover charge, and the bar only takes cash.
+So, plan and visit an ATM before stopping here for your nightcap.

-For the last day of this 3-day itinerary in Chicago, we are going to start with a tour.
+For the last day of this 3-day itinerary in Chicago, we will start with a tour.

 Chicago Trolley Tour

-This hop-on hop-off trolley will take you throughout different areas of the city, from the Magnificent Mile to the Chicago Theater to the Water Tower.
+This hop-on hop-off trolley will take you throughout different city areas, from the Magnificent Mile to the Chicago Theater to the Water Tower.
 And if you are visiting during the holidays, there are also holiday light tours, which are a lot of fun at night.

 After sitting on the trolley, you may welcome the chance to walk, bike, or jog down this beautiful coastal pathway.
-It’s a very popular spot for enjoying the water and fresh air, as well as some outdoor activities, and so I think it should be on your 3-day Chicago itinerary.
+It’s a trendy spot for enjoying the water and fresh air, as well as some outdoor activities, and so I think it should be on your 3-day Chicago itinerary.

 The Adler Planetarium is perfect for the space lover in you.
-The oldest one in the world, you can see exhibits and projections of the stars in a dome-shaped night sky here.
+The oldest one in the world, you can see exhibits and projections of the stars in a dome-shaped night sky.

 The Garden of the Phoenix

 This Japanese-style garden – the Garden of the Phoenix – is located on Jackson Park’s Wooded Island.

 It’s a lovely place to slow down after a busy morning and afternoon seeing the sights of this bustling city.
-If you are visiting in May, then you are in for a treat as the cherry blossom trees will be in bloom by then.
-The waterfall and foot bridges are also favorite things to see.
+If you visit in May, you are in for a treat as the cherry blossom trees will be in bloom by then.
+The waterfall and footbridges are also favorite things to see.

-This is our last stop on Day 3 and the – or one of the – last activities on your Chicago itinerary..
+This is our last stop on your Chicago itinerary.
 Plan to arrive in time to watch the sunset from Promontory Point Park.

 I’d suggest getting dinner to go and picnicking here, where you can enjoy the city skyline as it reflects the setting sun and the changing colors of the sky.